Ozark season 3: When’s it released on Netflix? What’s going to happen? Who’s in the cast?

 “I’m happy for me, but concerned for Marty,” he wrote, “it’s official OZARK 3 is on its way”.

-I am joyful for me, however involved for Marty – it is official OZARK three is on its manner. pic.twitter.com/xeGXZxfrjB
+I am pleased for me, however involved for Marty – it is official OZARK three is on its approach. pic.twitter.com/xeGXZxfrjB

 — Jason Bateman (@batemanjason) October 10, 2018